jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

 It doesn't matter if some partitions from the SD card are mounted.
 The **mk2parts.sh** script will unmount them.

-**WARNING**: This script will format any disk on your workstation so make sure you choose the SD card.
+**NOTE**: This script will format any disk on your workstation so make sure you choose the SD card.

 The script tries to protect against accidents by not running against any device that has partitions currently mounted.
+I disable automount on my workstations to avoid having to manually unmount partitions.

     ~$ cd ~/rpi64/meta-rpi64/scripts
     ~/rpi64/meta-rpi64/scripts$ sudo ./mk2parts.sh sdc